Locations

 One mile outside Worcester, at Barbourne Bridge, the Royal Party conferred.
 It was agreed that Charles would ride North with a small group of supporters.

-Not on MW, see my Battle of Worcester Walk
+Not on MW, on the edge Gheluvelt Park - see my Battle of Worcester Walk

-A conference was held some 15 miles into the journey North at a place called 'Kinver Heath' Whittington Manor, near Kinver is sometimes identified as the location.
+A conference was held some 15 miles into the journey North at a place called 'Kinver Heath'.
+Whittington Manor, near Kinver is sometimes identified as the location.
+It seems that as a result of the conference, the party diverted due east to Stourbridge.

-Whittington Manor is now a rersaurant, about three miles due west of the MW, on the A449.
-One theory is that as a result of the conference, the party diverted due east to Stourbridge where an encounter with Cromwell's troops is recorded.
+Whittington Manor is now a restaurant, about three miles due west of the MW, on the A449.

 The Royal party encountered troops in Stourbridge but avoided attention and carried on out, now heading for White Ladies Priory, North of Wolverhampton.